 abuse and hence it may not fall under article 2 (2) + (3), in other words, there is no acquisition or disposal of financial instruments.
-12 See recommendations 1.1 and 1.11.
+12 See recommendations $\underline{1.1}$ and $\underline{1.11}$.

 In the case of the UK auto-collateralization facility provided by Euroclear UKI (CREST), called Auto Collateralized Repo (ACR) but sometimes known as Self Collateralized Repo (SCR), the two limbs --- from the Bank of England to the CREST "settlement bank" and from the settlement bank to the client --- are separate repos and do not always match.
-Therefore, while it is clear that ACRs between the Bank of England and settlement banks should not be reported under UK SFTR and, on the same grounds as argued for T2S under EU SFTR, it is recommended that they should also not be reported under UK MiFIR, there would appear to be a consensus that ACRs between settlement banks and clients should be reported under UK SFTR where this is applicable.
+Therefore, while it is clear that ACRs between the Bank of England and settlement banks should not be reported under UK SFTR and, on the same grounds as argued for T2S under EU SFTR, it is recommended that they should also not be reported nor (since 1 April 2022) under UK MiFIR (for the same reason as for T2S auto-collateralization), there would appear to be a consensus that ACRs between settlement banks and clients should be reported under UK SFTR where this is applicable.

 Each ACR between a settlement bank and a client is an intra-day repurchase transaction under the GMRA.
-Initial reports would include the following fields:
+Initial reports would include the following fields:13

-- Table 1, field 9, Counterparty Side = [CREST field = stock_debt_or_credit] - Table 1, field 11, Other Counterparty = [CREST = counterparty LEI] - Table 2, field 4, Type of SFT = REPO - Table 2, field 8, Trading Venue = XXXX - Table 2, field 9, Master Agreement Type = GMRA - Table 2, field 11, Master Agreement Version = [year of publication] - Table 2, field 12, Execution Timestamp = [CREST fields = settlement_date + settlement time GMT] - Table 2, field 13, Value Date = [CREST field = settlement_date] - Table 2, field 14, Maturity Date = [field 2.13] - Table 2, field 18, General Collateral Indicator = GENE13 - Table 2, field 19, DBV Indicator = TRUE - Table 2, field 23, Fixed Rate = 0 - Table 2, field 37, Principal Amount on Value Date = [CREST field = consideration] - Table 2, field 38, Principal Amount on Maturity Date = [field 2.37] - Table 2, field 39, Principal Amount Currency = [CREST field = consideration ccy] - Table 2, field 73, Collateralization of Net Exposure = FALSE - Table 2, field 78, Identification of a Security Used as Collateral = [CREST field = ISIN]14 - Table 2, field 83, Collateral Quantity or Nominal Amount = [CREST field = quantity] - Table 2, field 86, Price Currency = [CREST field = security price currency] - Table 2, field 87, Price Per Unit = [CREST field = security_bid_price] - Table 2, field 88, Collateral Market Value = [CREST field = value GBP] - Table 2, field 91, Maturity of the Security = [CREST field = redemption date]
+- Table 1, field 9, Counterparty Side = [CREST field = stock debt or credit] - Table 1, field 11, Other Counterparty = [CREST = counterparty LEI] - Table 2, field 4, Type of SFT = REPO - Table 2, field 8, Trading Venue = XXXX - Table 2, field 9, Master Agreement Type = GMRA - Table 2, field 11, Master Agreement Version = [year of publication] - Table 2, field 12, Execution Timestamp = [CREST fields = settlement_date + settlement time GMT] - Table 2, field 13, Value Date = [CREST field = settlement_date] - Table 2, field 14, Maturity Date = [field 2.13] - Table 2, field 18, General Collateral Indicator = GENE14 - Table 2, field 19, DBV Indicator = FALSE - Table 2, field 23, Fixed Rate = 0 - Table 2, field 37, Principal Amount on Value Date = [CREST field = consideration] - Table 2, field 38, Principal Amount on Maturity Date = [field 2.37] - Table 2, field 39, Principal Amount Currency = [CREST field = consideration ccy] - Table 2, field 73, Collateralization of Net Exposure = FALSE - Table 2, field 78, Identification of a Security Used as Collateral = [CREST field = ISIN]15 - Table 2, field 83, Collateral Quantity or Nominal Amount = [CREST field = quantity]

-Note, however, that ESMA's response was not a definitive endorsement of AFME's interpretation but it does carry weight given that it represents the consensus among Competent Authorities and that there has been no subsequent official guidance to the contrary.
+12 Note, however, that ESMA's response was not a definitive endorsement of AFME's interpretation but it does carry weight given that it represents the consensus among Competent Authorities and that there has been no subsequent official guidance to the contrary.
 In an e-mail of 8 May 2020 to ICMA, ESMA states that the concept of "transaction" that should be used for the purpose of reporting is defined in Article 3(11) of SFTR and not in Article 2(2) of MiFIR RTS 22.
 Consequently, the list of exclusions from such definition of transactions in Article 2(5) does not apply to SFTs.
 However, this interpretation was specifically in respect of the reporting of "pledge-based repo-like transactions" rather than auto-collateralizations and it is not clear that it contradicts ESMA's 2017 response to AFME.